-Students who have previously been awarded a baccalaureate degree at Athens State or another regionally accredited institution, and who plan to pursue another degree at Athens State, must meet all current admission requirements, complete all current catalog requirements for the new degree and major, and must complete at least 25 percent of the requirements for the new degree and major at Athens State University beyond the conferral date of the first degree.
+Students who have previously been awarded a baccalaureate degree at Athens State or another regionally accredited institution, and who plan to pursue another degree at Athens State, must meet all current admission requirements (including completion of a new admissions application), complete all current catalog requirements for the new degree and major, and must complete at least 25 percent of the requirements for the new degree and major at Athens State University beyond the conferral date of the first degree.
 [See also the Concurrent Degrees section above, and the Second (Double) or Additional Majors section below.]